sprakash57/create-react-saga/README.md

   <a href="https://master.d3knmnietsgia5.amplifyapp.com" target="blank"><img src="./core/assets/wrs.png" width="320" alt="WRSa logo" /></a>
 </p>

-<p align="center">Starter code for your next React Saga application</p>

-`create-wrsa` is CLI tool for quickly setup your next Webpack-React-Saga application.
-React codebase which has Redux-Saga and Scss setup from the scratch?
-Not sure how to setup Webpack and babel?
-Want to stay away from Create-React-App?
-Well if you have these mind-boggling question then you come to the right place.
-Webpack-React-Saga is is one stop solution for
-- Rapidly build POC(Proof of Concepts) around React hooks and Redux-Saga with webpack.
-- Boilerplate code for your next big assignment.
-- In built configuration for Production and Develop environment.
-- Storybooks provided, to build components ahead of time.
+<h1 align="center">Create React Saga</h1>

+`create-wrsa` is CLI tool for quickly setup your next clutter free webpack backed React application.
+It provides you latest hooks based codebase, test files and storybooks.
+See the features section for more details.

+## 📺 Demo

-You can find the live demo over [here](https://master.d3knmnietsgia5.amplifyapp.com)
+You can find the live demo of the running boilerplate over [here](https://master.d3knmnietsgia5.amplifyapp.com)

 ## 💻 Technology Stack